polynetwork/zilliqa-relayer/README.md

 ./build.sh
 ```

+After building the source code successfully,  you should see the executable program `zilliqa-relayer`.

 ### Build Docker Image

 ```
 docker build -t polynetwork/zilliqa-relayer -f Dockerfile ./
 ```

-After building the source code successfully,  you should see the executable program `zilliqa-relayer`.
+This command will copy config.yaml to /app/config.yaml in the image.
+So you need to prepare config.yaml before running this command and you should start the zilliqa-relayer in container basing on the configuration in /app/config.yaml.

 ## Other Resources